BAAI-DCAI/Bunny/README.md

 * CUDA and cuDNN

   We use CUDA 11.8 and cuDNN 8.7.0.
-We actually use the CUDA docker by NVIDIA: `docker pull nvcr.io/nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04`
+We actually use the CUDA docker by NVIDIA: `docker pull nvcr.io/nvidia/cuda:11.8.0-cudnn8-devel-ubuntu20.04`.
+CUDA 12 is fine, too.

 * Create a conda virtual environment and activate it: